Safety & Security

 - Stop the Bleed: Staff are trained in Stop the Bleed to make a difference in a life-threatening emergency.
 Stop the Bleed kits are being purchased for classrooms to provide access to supplies and critical tools.

-- Safety Buckets: The Westshore Lions Club is collecting items for Safety Buckets to be placed in each classroom.
-Buckets will include trash bags, toilet paper, paper towels, fleece blankets, bottled water and Stop the Bleed kits.
+- Safety Buckets: The Westshore Lions Club collected items for Safety Buckets to be placed in each classroom.
+Buckets include trash bags, toilet paper, paper towels, fleece blankets, bottled water and Stop the Bleed kits.